Photo by welcomia via Canva.com

 Job Location

 Of course, where you and your spouse will work plays a significant role in your final location destination.
 You’ll either search to find new careers in your preferred town (or start a business) or widen your search to focus on the job instead of the location.
-Don’t forget about remote work!
-The constraints of an in-person workforce have been loosened in recent years, which might feel pretty great after your years of military service.

 Military Facilities

-After a long active duty career, chances are, you’ll need ongoing medical care.
+After a long active-duty career, chances are, you’ll need ongoing medical care.
 Although the VA medical system isn’t perfect, many retirees rely on its services and affordability.
-In addition, mental health might not have been a priority during your active duty years, but retirement is the time to take advantage of your benefits and maximize your quality of life.
+In addition, mental health might not have been a priority during your active-duty years, but retirement is the time to take advantage of your benefits and maximize your quality of life.
 For these reasons and more, proximity to a VA medical facility is often at the top of a retiree’s must-have list when they move.

 Moving away from the conveniences on base is hard, especially if you’ve lived there for many years.
 Will you miss the commissary and Exchange if you live far away?
 Would you consider living on base as retiree renters for the safety aspects and community feel?

 Consider how often you use your base benefits and if not using them affects your bank account or peace of mind.
 Maybe the solution is living near your favorite base.
-You’ll remain in the military community but without the responsibility.
+You’ll remain in the military community, but without the responsibility.

 Personal Preferences